Kris Verlé

 Big-picture thinking versus detail thinking

-Most of us can toggle between the two, but we tend to prefer one.
-Big-picture thinkers love ideas and strategy, spot opportunities easily, and would rather leave the implementation to someone else.
-Detail thinkers love the nitty-gritty and executing plans, but are more prone to overthinking.
-Neither is better, but knowing your default helps.
+Most of us can switch between the two perspectives, but we've all got a favourite.
+Big-picture thinkers love ideas and strategy; they spot opportunities a mile off, and would rather someone else handle the actual doing.
+Detail thinkers, on the other hand, love the nitty-gritty and executing plans, but they'll waste an hour figuring out where to go for lunch.
+Neither's better, but knowing your default does help.

 Question 1: What if?